Pitt-Technical-Communications/Ski-Patrol-App/README.md

 5. Started Xcode project to design the app
 6. Added and set up server
 7. Created LICENSE and README
+8. Started creating a website for non-apple users to use the service

 ## Goals
 * Currently this application is only compatable with IOS.
 We wish to create a similar program as a website to accomidate android and other users.